 Visit the Skansen open air museum

-Eat your heart out at a food hall
+Eat your heart out at one of Stockholm’s food halls.

 The Östermalms Saluhall is a great place to dine when in Stockholm.

 Head to the indoor market, where you can find a variety of Swedish meats, treats, and beverages.